 Perfect for Any Time of Day

-Spiked with orange, this moist and tender Fig and Honey Yogurt Loaf Cake is fantastic any time of day.
+This moist and tender Yogurt Loaf Cake is fantastic any time of day.
 I find myself eating it for breakfast quite regularly or just cutting a slice to have with a cup of tea in the afternoon.
-It’s perfect for dessert topped with fruit and a spoonful of Fig & Honey yogurt to echo the flavours in the cake.
-For a seriously decadent treat, serve Fig and Honey Yogurt Loaf Cake with a scoop of good vanilla ice cream drizzled with honey.
-Wrapped in cellophane and tied with a colourful ribbon, a Fig and Honey Yogurt Loaf Cake also makes a very welcome hostess gift for the holiday season!
+It’s perfect for dessert topped with fruit and a spoonful of a matching flavour yogurt to echo the flavours in the cake.
+For a seriously decadent treat, serve Yogurt Loaf Cake with a scoop of good vanilla ice cream drizzled with honey.
+Wrapped in cellophane and tied with a colourful ribbon, it can also make a very welcome foodie gift!

 Fig and Honey Yogurt Loaf Cake – Printable Recipe

 Easy Yogurt Loaf Cake